-- (iv) Total Shareholder Return (TSR: total shareholder yield including dividends)
+- (iv) Total Shareholder Return (TSR: total shareholder yield including dividends) Reason for this choice: This item has been adopted to align values with the shareholders. - (v) Safe operations KPI

-Reason for this choice: This item has been adopted to align values with the shareholders. - (v) Safe operations KPI
+Reason for this choice: This item has been adopted.

 Reason for this choice: This item has been adopted to ensure completely safe operations while taking into consideration ESG perspectives.